ujnvdprasad/Jenkins-Docker-SonarQube/README.md

-# Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using Jenkins,SonarQube,Docker:
+# Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using Jenkins,SonarQube,Docker and minikube:

 # Prerequisites: